liamt19/Lizard/README.md

 ## Features
 ### NNUE Evaluation:
-Version 9.1 currently supports [Stockfish neural networks](https://tests.stockfishchess.org/nns) created for their [SFNNv6 architecture](https://github.com/official-stockfish/Stockfish/commit/c1fff71650e2f8bf5a2d63bdc043161cdfe8e460), a diagram of which is available [here](https://raw.githubusercontent.com/official-stockfish/nnue-pytorch/master/docs/img/SFNNv6_architecture_detailed.svg).
+Version 9.3 uses a 768 -> 1024 -> 1 neural network to evaluate positions, which was trained on 1.5 billion positions of [an Lc0 dataset](https://drive.google.com/file/d/1RFkQES3DpsiJqsOtUshENtzPfFgUmEff/view) using [Bullet](https://github.com/jw1912/bullet).

-In the near future I want to train my own network with a similar architecture.
-The use of Stockfish's networks was meant to make improving move searching easier since I didn't have to rely on my fairly poor classical evaluation.
+In addition, this engine can use [Stockfish neural networks](https://tests.stockfishchess.org/nns) created for their [SFNNv6/7/8 architectures](https://github.com/official-stockfish/Stockfish/commit/c1fff71650e2f8bf5a2d63bdc043161cdfe8e460), a diagram of which is available [here](https://raw.githubusercontent.com/official-stockfish/nnue-pytorch/master/docs/img/SFNNv6_architecture_detailed.svg).

 ### Other things: